 Make it easier for suppliers to do business with the government.
 Consider simplified procedures for certain commercial products and the use of other transactions (OTs).
 To reduce the administrative burden of contracting with the government and improve supplier relationships, provide potential suppliers with the means to interact with the government through technology, such as vendor portals linked to your procurement system.

 Monitor supplier performance to ensure compliance with contractual obligations and identify areas for improvement.
 This can be done through regular audits and performance reviews.
 Provide a mechanism that will allow supplier performance information to be easily incorporated into future acquisitions.

 Using more innovative processes for conducting acquisitions—such as leveraging technology to modernize operations and improve supplier relationships—will help optimize the procurement cycle.
 Eliminating the root causes that produce friction in the procurement lifecycle for both contractors and the government will result in more favorable outcomes for taxpayers in terms of both cost and time to value.

-Learn from experts and peers on how to achieve procurement efficiencies.
-Get the eBook: Streamlining Government Procurement with a Modern Acquisition Management Solution.
+Learn from industry experts how to achieve procurement efficiencies.
+Get the guide: Government Acquisition Outlook: Experts Weigh In on the Future of Procurement.